lex-node/governance/constitution/constitution.md

   * the DAO or the Foundation (as the DAO's executor) being subject to a Legal Order that prohibits the DAO (or that, if the DAO were a Person, would prohibit the DAO) from executing any function or operation it would otherwise reasonably be expected to execute; or
   * any other unforeseen events resulting in unauthorized or unintended alterations to the checks and balances outlined in '4.
 Powers'.

 1.2.
-The Mission Statement and Principles are non-binding recitals provided for informational purposes only; provided, however, that in the event of any ambiguity in the interpretation of the plain language of the Binding Articles, the resolution of such ambiguity shall take into account the Mission Statement and Principles.
+The Mission Statement and Principles are non-binding recitals provided for informational purposes only; provided, however, that in the event of any ambiguity in the interpretation of the plain language of the Articles, the resolution of such ambiguity shall take into account the Mission Statement and Principles.

 1.3.
 Any rule of construction to the effect that ambiguities are to be resolved against the drafting party shall not be applied in the construction or interpretation of this Constitution.